lynchlee/opentsdb-plugins/README.md

 What this plugin does is simple start a kafka consumer and fetch data from kafka and then write it to OpenTSDB.

-This kafka consumer reads at most two topics, the purpose is same as above, one topic for the plain text type data, and the other is for the tsdata's binary data.
+This kafka consumer reads one more topics, you can shot data only type of plain text or tsdata's binary into every topic.

-The plain text's topic name can be configured with property `em.kafka.text.topic` and it's partition number is configured with property `em.kafka.text.topic.partitions`.

-The tsdata's topic name is configured with property `em.kafka.tsdata.topic` and `em.kafka.tsdata.topic.partitions`

 Note: the topic name property has no default value, so if there is no such property provided, then this plugin will not fetch any data from kafka but just quite.

-The partiton property is used to caucalute the consumer thread count, by default it is the cpu cores.
+We can get you topics via this configured property `em.kafka.topics`, you must split them by `,`, they are just index, real topic name will be provode by the property named `em.kafka.topicN.name` e.g: `em.kafka.topics=topic1,topic2,...,topicN`

-There are also two properties that should be defined in the configuration file:
+For each topic there are some properties that should be defined in the configuration file:
+(e.g: topic1)

-1. em.kafka.zookeeper.connect
+1. `em.kafka.topic1.name`

+   topic name of kafka

+2. `em.kafka.topic1.datatype`

+   the data type of your data shot into this topic, only two value for you : `plaintext` for plain text value and `tsdata` for tsdata's binary.
+   Metrics schemas:
+     - plaintext (just only one space between fragements):
+       * (name        tags                   timestamp  value)
+       * sys.cpu.user host=webserver01,cpu=0 1356998400 1
+     - tsdata:
+       * TSData(name:sys.cpu.user, value:6.0, timestamp:1356998400, tags:{host=webserver01, cpu=0})

+3. `em.kafka.topic1.zookeeper.connect`

     The zk host which will be used for the kafka consumer to connect to.

-    If there is no such property, then the value of property `tsd.storage.hbase.zk_quorum` will be used.

-2. em.kafka.client.id
+4. `em.kafka.topic1.group.id`

-    The client id used to identify kafka consumer group
+    The client id used to identify kafka consumer group.

 ### How to build